dansand/Python/part2/numpy1md.md

  ## Cleaning our data

  At this point we should think a little bit about what our numpy array actually contains.
-When we used `np.loadtxt(...)` to load our text file , we supplied the `skiprows=119` argument to exclued the non-tabular metadata which numpy couldn't handle.
+When we used `np.genfromtxt(...)` to load our text file , we supplied the `skiprows=119` argument to exclued the non-tabular metadata which numpy couldn't handle.
 Now lets look at what those numeric rows and columns represent by using some bash within the notebook:

  ```
  !head -120 $filepath | tail -2